nexodus-io/nexodus/README.md

  apt install wireguard-tools
  ```

 - Start the jaywalk agent on the node you want to join the mesh and fill in the relevant configuration.
 IP addressing of the mesh network is managed via the controller.
-Run the following on a few nodes and set up a mesh:
+Run the following on a few nodes and set up a mesh.
+- *Note:* while we pass the private key via CLI in the examples (dev/demo purposes only), we would highly recommend using the cli flag `--private-key-file=/path/to/private.key` or ENV `JAYWALK_PRIVATE_KEY_FILE=/path/to/private.key` in all scenarios where key safety protection is an issue.

 ```shell
 sudo jaywalk --public-key=<NODE_WIREGUARD_PUBLIC_KEY>  \